Oculus Founder and Rift Creator Palmer Luckey Leaves Facebook

 “Palmer will be dearly missed.
 Palmer’s legacy extends far beyond Oculus.
 His inventive spirit helped kickstart the modern VR revolution and helped build an industry.
 We’re thankful for everything he did for Oculus and VR, and we wish him all the best.”

 It’s unclear whether Luckey’s departure was voluntary or not—a Facebook spokesperson declined to clarify any further details regarding the matter, however, it was confirmed that Friday, March 31st, will be Luckey’s last official day with the company, according to Upload VR.

-After being the face of the company since Oculus’ highly-successful Kickstarter campaign in 2012 and arguably considered the industry’s most prominent virtual reality evangelist, Luckey’s public role at Oculus had noticeably reduced from the spotlight after it was revealed in September that he had funded a political non-profit group called ‘Nimble America’ that supposedly circulated memes on the internet opposing Hillary Clinton during the 2016 presidential campaign.
+After being the face of the company since Oculus’ highly-successful Kickstarter campaign in 2012 and arguably considered the industry’s most prominent virtual reality evangelist, Luckey’s public role at Oculus had noticeably reduced from the spotlight after it was revealed in September 2016 that his association with a political, non-profit group called “Nimble America” had involved funding a billboard opposing Hillary Clinton during the 2016 presidential campaign.
 The controversy at the time stirred some heavy backlash from the VR community, which prompted Luckey to issue an apology.

 As a result of the negative attention, Luckey ended up skipping the third annual Oculus Connect (OC3) developer conference two weeks later to avoid being a distraction at the event and has since then kept a very low profile.

-Regardless of what your opinions may be of Luckey’s recent personal actions or his political views, there is no denying that he has played a significant and influential role reigniting the imagination and innovation of an entire industry in an effort to bring virtual reality to everyone.
-And for that, we say thank you Palmer.
-See you in the Rift!
+Regardless of what your opinions may be of Luckey’s recent personal actions or his political views, there is no denying that he has played a significant and influential role in reigniting the imagination and innovation of an entire industry in an effort to bring virtual reality to everyone.
+And for that, we say thank you, Palmer.